basho/riak_kv/docs/NextGenREPL-GettingStarted.md

 - `hour` or `day` restricts he scan to data modified in the past hour or past 24 hours.

 - `range`  is a "smart" check.
 It will not be run when past queries have indicated nothing can be done to resolve the delta (for example as the other cluster is ahead, and only the source cluster can prompt fixes).
 If past queries have shown the clusters to be synchronised, but then a delta occurs, the range_check will only scan for deltas since the last successful synchronisation.
 If another check discovers the majority of deltas are in a certain bucket or modified range, the range query will switch to using this as a constraint for the scan.

+- `auto` is a variation on the range "smart" check.
+If a range has been determined by a previous query, then a rnage check will be run.
+Otherwise it will run an `all` check if the current time is within the ttaaefs_allcheck.window.
+When outside the window it will run a `day` check.

 Each check is constrained by `ttaaefs_maxresults`, so that it only tries to resolve issues in a subset of broken leaves in the tree of that scale (there are o(1M) leaves to the tree overall).
 However, the range checks will try and resolve more (as they are constrained by the range) - this will be the multiple of `ttaaefs_maxresults` and `ttaaefs_ranegboost`.